-9. Are facilitation payments regulated?
+10. Are facilitation payments prohibited or regulated?
 If not, what is the general approach to such payments?

 There is no official definition for facilitation payments in China.
 Any payment that is made in exchange for illegal business opportunities, advantages or other interests could be potentially deemed as bribery.
-One relevant exception is in regards to small advertising gifts that are permitted by the Provisional Regulations on the Prohibition of Commercial Bribery, which is usually less than RMB 200 in practice.
-Other than that, article 88 of the Discipline Rules for the Communist Party of China stipulates that payment, cash, or shopping cards that might potentially influence their execution of duty, would be strictly forbidden, which seems to set aside an exception for such payment in a relatively small amount, with less likelihood of being deemed as bribery.
+One relevant exception is in regards to small advertising gifts that are permitted by the Provisional Regulations on the Prohibition of Commercial Bribery.

-10. Are there any defences available to the bribery and corruption offences in your jurisdiction?
+11. Are there any defences available to the bribery and corruption offences in your jurisdiction?

 In a commercial context, the criteria commonly used by the administrative enforcement authorities for substantiating commercial bribery mainly focus on (1) the existence of inducement for illegitimate interests, and (2) the purpose of obtaining business opportunities or competitive advantages.
 The key for differentiating legitimate interests exchange and inducement for illegitimate interests lies in whether the interests exchanged have potential influence on the fair competition in the market, or the interest and benefits of the consumers.
-Notably, the Anti-Unfair Competition Law currently in force adopts the method of listing all the possible scenarios of the statutory bribery-receiving parties since it was amended in 2017, including; (1) "any employee of the counterparty to a transaction", (2) "any entity or individual entrusted by the counterparty to a transaction to handle relevant affairs", and 3) "any entity or individual that is likely to take advantage of powers or influence to affect a transaction", and that in its literal meaning excludes the counterparty itself as the bribery-receiving party.
+Notably, the Anti-Unfair Competition Law currently in force adopts the method of listing all the possible scenarios of the statutory bribery-receiving parties since it was amended in 2017, including; (1) "any employee of the counterparty to a transaction", (2) "any entity or individual entrusted by the counterparty to a transaction to handle relevant affairs", and 3) "any entity or individual that is likely to take advantage of powers or influence to affect a transaction", and that in its literal meaning excludes the counterparty itself as the briberyreceiving party.
 However, the draft amendments to the Anti-unfair Competition Law released in 2022 for public comment provide that the counterparty itself would also be included as a potential bribery-receiving party.

 Therefore, considering the abovementioned, the corresponding defences for the company could be composed of the nature of the bribery-receiving party, the non-existence of the exchange of illegitimate interests, and the lack of potential influence on the fair competition or consumer's benefits.
-In addition, another possible defence for the company could be sustained in the Anti-Unfair Competition Law if a company has evidence to prove that such acts of the employee are irrelevant to seeking transaction opportunities, or competitive advantages for the company, and under the Administrative Penalty Law where a company has evidence to prove that it has no subjective fault.
+In addition, another possible defence for the company could be sustained in the AntiUnfair Competition Law if a company has evidence to prove that such acts of the employee are irrelevant to seeking transaction opportunities, or competitive advantages for the company, and under the Administrative Penalty Law where a company has evidence to prove that it has no subjective fault.

-11. Are compliance programs a mitigating factor to reduce/eliminate liability for bribery offences in your jurisdiction?
+12. Are compliance programs a mitigating factor to reduce/eliminate liability for bribery and corruption offences in your jurisdiction?

 Yes.
 In accordance with the Anti-Unfair Competition Law, the acts of bribery committed by the employee of a company shall be deemed as the conducts of the company, unless it has evidence to prove that such acts of the employee are irrelevant to seeking for transaction opportunities or competitive advantages for the company.
 However, no specified regulations or judicial interpretations regarding what evidence would be most valid have been made available.
 In practice, some multinational and local companies have already implemented compliance projects and preventative measures such as providing regular compliance trainings and requiring employees' written compliance commitment letters in preparation for any potential legal liability concerns.
-Furthermore, it has been suggested by the former State Administration for Industry and Commerce ("SAIC") in a press conference in November 2017, that if the business operator has set up measures that are legitimate, in compliance and reasonable, and has adopted effective inspection on the implementation, the company could be relieved from the legal liabilities.
-And so far, there is no further guidance provided by the new State Administration for Market Regulation ("SAMR").